 There are two (2) community private docks at the Pavilion with four (4) assigned boat slips.

-Today the Pavilion building will hold 125 people and has 14 tables and 125 chairs available for use.
+Today the Pavilion building, located at 8400 Cheyenne, will hold 125 people and has 14 tables and 125 chairs available for use.
 The Pavilion has windows, heat and restrooms and outside there is a basketball court, swing set, slide, monkey bars, jungle gym, and tire romp.
 There is one small charcoal grill and picnic tables.

 The Pavilion is available for rental by Association Members in good standing for $75, with a $75 cleaning deposit that is returned when the Pavilion is left clean and in its original condition.
 When the Pavilion is rented for community wide activities, it may be available free of charge.